-Wearable technology devices have risen in popularity ever since their successful mainstream introduction back in the early 2010s.
-As the mobile technology world continues to expand, increase and become even more exciting than ever before with new advances, there’re bound to be unique inventions that arise as a direct result.
-One realm of the tech industry that has successfully taken off in the mainstream is wearable smart devices.
-It’s become a common industry standard for most up-to-date phones to be easily accessible and pairable to wearable tech, which certainly makes our lives easier and more comfortable.
-It’s argued that nearly one in six consumers own and use a wearable device, and this statistic alone demonstrates the journey that the once niche tech has gone through, as it has been aiming to make bolder and dramatic entrances into the health care industry.
+It’s become a common industry standard for most up-to-date phones to be easily accessible and pairable to wearable tech.
+This certainly makes our lives easier and more comfortable.
+It’s argued that nearly one in six consumers own and use a wearable device.
+This statistic alone demonstrates the journey that the once niche tech has gone through.
+It has been aiming to make bolder and more dramatic entrances into the healthcare industry.

 The Different Types of Wearable Devices

-The majority of industry-leading tech companies have positively responded to the increasing market of wearable technology, and they have certainly responded fast.
+The majority of industry-leading tech companies have responded positively to the increasing wearable technology market, and they have responded fast.
 Whilst many luxury fashion brands such as Michael Kors, Emporio Armani and TAG Heuer have adapted their fashionable wristwear to be flashy and visually impressive tech watches, they fail to serve more of a health-related purpose beyond just the fancy-looking aesthetics.
-But, more consumer-focused companies have identified a gap in the market and have created some great wearable devices that also happen to pay great attention to healthcare, just to name a few:
+But, more consumer-focused companies have identified a gap in the market and have created some great wearable devices that also happen to pay great attention to healthcare, to name a few:

 - The Apple Watch (Series 5) £399